 Any pay received will be at the rate which the member is earning at the time the check is issued.
-A separate check will accompany the regular pay check.
 Members must be in paid status on the holiday to receive holiday pay or leave.

 22.2.
 Pro-rated Time.